FSTatSBS/digital-fortress-lab/README.md

 ##  Why EvoSec?

 EvoSec combines enterprise-grade infrastructure, AI-driven automation, and security, making it ideal for professional research and education.

 ![test2](https://github.com/user-attachments/assets/7388aa89-6603-4772-b960-438a4a78339b)

-As of December 2025, this build is fully operational!
+As of December 2025, EvoSec is now fully operational!

 Stay tuned and visit the wiki for a detailed overview of EvoSec’s architecture, components, and ongoing experiments:
 [EvoSec-Lab Wiki](https://github.com/FlorianStuettgen/EvoSec/wiki).